 “We both wish all the best to all Nepalis and Nepali Australians and urge them to take good care of their own health first and foremost, and remain optimistic so that we can all cross this bridge to continue our prosperity on the other side!”

 Shesh Ghale and Jamuna Gurung’s most ambitious project at the moment is the $500 complex near Melbourne’s iconic Queen Victoria Market.
 Once complete, the site will have both residential and commercial spaces as well as a 288-room luxury hotel for which the high-achieving couple are partnering with Accor.

-Ram Khatry, founding editor of southasia.com.au, worked for a number of English-language publications in Kathmandu beside working for international journalists as interpreter and translator.
-Before he emigrated to Australia in 2008, the writer was associated with the Federation of Nepali Journalists (FNJ) as its Executive Director.
+Ram Khatry, founding editor of southasia.com.au, worked for a number of English-language publications in Kathmandu besides working as an interpreter and translator for international journalists covering the decade-long Maoist rebellion.
+Before he emigrated to Australia in 2008, the writer was the Executive Director of Federation of Nepali Journalists (FNJ).